lilinitsy/offloaded-vulkan-tests/README.md

 In the second renderpass, it renders a fullscreen quad directly to the swapchain, using the appropriately setup fullscreen quad pipeline.
 It only draws three triangles, on which the two samplers from the server and previous renderpass are displayed.

 The code for this rendering loop is very simple, because in Vulkan, the bulk of the hard stuff happens elsewhere, outside the main rendering loop.

+Two threads are used on the client: In one, it performs the first renderpass to render the scene as a whole while the other fetches the server's frame over the network.
+Once they join, the fullscreen quad pass runs.

 Here it is running.
 Locally, it gets 60fps (vsync) just fine.
 On a consumer-grade network, it can get around 16-17 fps on around a 240Mbit/s wifi connection -- this is currently while sending the server's alpha value and without concurrent command buffer writing, both of which are hits that can be alleviated.